otaviojava/money-api-book/en/chapter2_2.md

-On money-api, will used this name instead of JSR 354, also will be necessary to represent both the numeric value and currency.
-To represents the currency there is the CurrencyUnit interface all implementation must be immutable and thread-safe.
+As we mentioned before, money is represented with a numeric value and a currency.
+In order to represent currencies, implementations of JSR-354 have to implement the  `CurrencyUnit` interface.
+The following table summarises the methods available in the `CurrencyUnit` interface.
+Implementations are required to be immutable and thread-safe.

 |Method's name| Description |Example|
 | -- | -- | -- |